glancemoney/react-native-numpad/README.md

 | ----------- | ---------------------------------------------------------------------------------------------------------------- | ------- |
 | **`style`** | Any valid style object for a [`<View>`](https://reactnative.dev/docs/view) component (`Animated.View`, actually) | _None_  |

+## Icons

+The `<Input>` component automatically looks for the peer dependency `@expo/vector-icons` or `react-native-vector-icons` (in that order) to render icons (such as the backspace and hide icons).
+If neither icon library is installed, the library will log a warning and the icons will be missing.

 ## To Do

 - Split components into separate files in a /lib directory